devansh23/vera_logic/PROGRESS.md

 ## **Current Status**
 🎯 **MAJOR MILESTONE ACHIEVED** - All primary UI/UX requirements have been successfully implemented and the horizontal scrolling issue has been completely resolved.

+✅ **NEW FEATURE COMPLETED** - My Gallery page has been successfully implemented, tested, and is fully functional with dedicated navigation and FullBodyPhotoUpload component relocation.

 ## **Quality Assurance**
 - ✅ All components fit within viewport without horizontal scrolling